 where the three parameters $C_6,A,R_{rep}$, i.e. van der Waals constant, strength and distance scale of the repulsive potential, respectively, appear.

 We assume that the total potential felt by the alkali atom inside the solid matrix is just the sum of the two-body potentials due to the first neighbors molecules of the matrix, thus neglecting many-body effects.
-We also neglect higher multipolar dispersion (long-range) interactions \cite{Salam10}, scaling with the distance as $r^{-8}$ and higher inverse powers of the distance \cite{Patil91,Mitroy-Zhang07}.
+In the Buckingham-Hill potential, we also neglect higher multipolar dispersion (long-range) interactions \cite{Salam10}, scaling with the distance as $r^{-8}$ and higher inverse powers of the distance \cite{Patil91,Mitroy-Zhang07}.
 These approximations are justified by the relatively large reticular distance, $a_{Ar} = 5.26 \, \text{\AA}$ for Ar and $a_{Ne} = 4.43 \, \text{\AA}$ for Ne \cite{Guarise-Braggio20,Xu-Hu11,Dobbs-Jones57,Ryan-Collier10}.

-For our purposes, it is important to relate the constants in the Buckingham-Hill potential (\ref{eq:Buckingham-Hill}) to tabulated experimentally measured or theoretically computed quantities, such as the equilibrium distance and the dimer dissociation energy (that is the potential energy at the equilibrium position).
-The van der Waals constant $C_6$ is tabulated for many atoms and molecules in their ground or excited states \cite{Mitroy-Zhang07,Zhu-Dalgarno02}.
+For our purposes, it is important to relate the constants in the Buckingham-Hill potential (\ref{eq:Buckingham-Hill}) to tabulated experimentally measured or theoretically computed quantities, such as the dimer equilibrium distance and dissociation energy (that is the potential energy at the equilibrium position).
+The van der Waals constant $C_6$ is tabulated for many atoms and molecules in their ground or in excited states \cite{Mitroy-Zhang07,Zhu-Dalgarno02}.

 In order to evaluate the constant $A$ in (\ref{eq:Buckingham-Hill}) in terms of known parameters, we can impose that $\partial V_{\text{BH}}(r)/\partial r =0$ for $r=R_{eq}$, $R_{eq}$ being the equilibrium distance of the alkali-inert-atom dimer.
 We immediately find